rickulland/CoCo-www/test/README.md

 Program flow

 Keyboard might mean low-end machine, we'll check first and run a little standalone keyboard menu lines 10-50, in a locked loop to force a valid respose.
-With our table, so the edits are pretty obvious.
+With our table, the edits are pretty obvious.

 Mouse begins translating the chart to gfx2 calls around lines 60-80, then entering the double loop that will again trap our users until they play nice.
 In the loop, we check for a keypress in the ALT-letter range, redshift to printable and get it's item # from the hotkey strings you have thoughtfully edited into these lines around 103,108: